skandanyal/skills-github-pages/index.md

-Hi, I'm **Skandan** – a budding and enthusiastic student, navigating my way through Machine learning.
+Hi, I'm **Skandan C Yalagach** – a budding and enthusiastic student, navigating my way through Machine learning.
 This is where I showcase my work, projects, and skills.

 ---